csnemes/tracer/README.md

 * 1.3.0
     - Adapter and Log class extended with properties from ILog interface (IsError, IsDebug, etc.)
     - Fix: fixed an issue with logging IEnumerators.
 Logger now properly resets the enumerator after logging.
+* 1.3.1
+    - adding LogUseSafeParameterRendering key to appSettings with a true value will esacpe log4net's DefaultRenderer during trace parameter rendering.

 Notes:
 ---